rburmorrison/commitment/README.md

 defaults:
   can-fail: false

-# This is an examle of a task.
+# This is an example of a task.
 You can specify as many as you'd like.
 cargo-clippy:

   # Define the steps it takes for this task to complete here.